dstroud/dreamsequence_dev/README.md

 - Dynamics: Volume or amplitude of voice.

-- Ramp: Bipolar control (-100% to +100%) of the Velocity/Amp values for each note.
+- Ramp: Bipolar control (-100% to +100%) of the dynamics value for each note.
 When Strum is off, this will change the dynamic balance of low and high pitched notes in the chord.
-When strumming, negative values will lower dynamics over time and positive values will raise dynamics over time.
+When strumming, negative values will lower dynamics over time and positive values will increase dynamics over time.

 #### SEQ menu

 - Voice: Where the output of the Seq is sent for playback.
 Default options include Crow and MIDI ports, but additional synths and devices are supported by installing [NB voice mods](https://llllllll.co/t/n-b-et-al-v0-1/60374).

+- Channel: This menu item only appears when a MIDI port is selected as a voice (or when K1 is held).

 - Notes: Five ways of configuring Grid's note mapping are available:
   - Triad: columns 1-3 map to notes 1-3 from the active chord interpreted as a triad.
 Columns 4-6 play the same notes one octave up, etc..
   - 7th: columns 1-4 map to notes 1-4 from the active chord interpreted as a 7th chord.
 Columns 5-8 play the same notes one octave up, etc..